amadeus4dev/developer-guides/docs/resources/flights.md

 With the SeatMap Display API you can view the aircraft cabin layout:

 - `deckConfiguration` - the dimensions of the passenger deck in (x,y) coordinates, including the location of the wings, exit rows, and cabins.
 These dimensions form a grid on which you will later place facilities and seats.
-- `facilities` - the (x,y) coordinates of aircraft facilities like bathrooms or galleys.
+- `facilities` - the (x,y) coordinates of aircraft facilities, such as bathrooms or galleys.
 - `seats` - the (x,y) coordinates of all seats on the aircraft, with their respective availability status, characteristics, and prices.

 To help you build a more consistent display, the API returns a uniform width for all cabins and classes.
 Rows with special seating like business class or extra-legroom seats have fewer seats per row (e.g., 4 seats for width of 7 coordinates) than economy rows (e.g. 7 seats for a width of 7 coordinates).